Kennethnovikov100/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it shouldn't be done prematurely or without proper profiling and analysis.
 It's often better to write clean, maintainable code first and optimize only where necessary, rather than trying to optimize everything from the start and ending up with complex, hard-to-understand code.

+# 2023-12-15
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, manageable pieces, so you can work on each part separately.

+Use version control systems, such as Git, to keep track of your code and collaborate with others.
+Make sure to commit and push your changes regularly to avoid losing work in case of a computer crash or other issues.
+Use code editors and integrated development environments (IDEs) that are familiar to you and provide features that make your life easier, like auto-completion, code highlighting, debugging tools, etc.